bbrintle/9-Good-README-Generator/README.md

 <a name="install"></a>
 ## 2. Installation
 Make sure to have the package.json file in the folder then type "npm install" in your terminal.
-The neccessary files will install automatically.
+The neccessary files will install automatically. script.js file must be ran using node.js from the ./assets/ folder

 <a name="usage"></a>
 ## 3. Usage